What Is Denial & How Does It Hide Your Drinking Problem?

 Drinking is widely accepted in our culture as a way to unwind and deal with stress.
 And because denial is a common symptom of addiction, it can be hard to see addictive behaviors in yourself.
 This is why behaviors that are unhealthy are often viewed as perfectly normal, until the addiction progresses to a darker place.
 The signs that you have a drinking problem may not be as obvious as you think.

 The thing about addiction is that it’s sneaky and has a way of manipulating the brain into thinking that what you’re doing is okay.
 At first, you may be able to hide your alcohol abuse from others.
 But you’re not doing yourself any favors.
 The problem will continue to get worse and disrupt your life.

 Could You Be an Alcoholic?
-Here are 10 Signs You May Need Alcohol Abuse Treatment in Phoenix.
+Here are 10 Signs You Have a Drinking Problem and May Need Alcohol Abuse Treatment in Phoenix.

 Here are some telltale signs that will help you determine whether or not your drinking is turning into a problem:

 Some people drink to take the edge off.
 While that’s usually not considered healthy, it doesn’t mean they have an addiction.
 That said, if you’re drinking for deeper, more emotional reasons, your drinking can spiral out of control.